kermit4/cjp2p-rust/README.md

 File sharing is a primitive example common use case, not the only intended purpose.

 # TODO
-- save peer list
+- save peer list  between restarts to not depend on the hard coded list
+- send_peers and bump_inbounds should chose more intelligently, randomly is better than first 50, ideally a vector sorted by responsiveness and chosen somewhat ranomly with a lean to the closer hosts
-- chose random port on first run, but then stick with it on restarts
+- chose random port on first run, but then stick with it between restarts, save in a config file json
-- cookies so its not used for a DDOS, as people can spoof their source IPs
 - need sub-hashes otherwise a bad bit may copy aroundd and the file may never complete correctly anywhere
+- some way to not be used as a DDOS as people can spoof their IPs in a request for peers or contont

 maybe replies just include request and that it is a reply, so cookies and all data are there even if not used by replier